kessler/simple-file-writer/README.md

 simple file writer
 ===================

-A file writer.
+A swiss army file writer.
 Handles backpressure by buffering.
 You don't always want to do that.

 Data will be written in the order it was fed to the writer.

 Extensive tests are included.

 ###Install

 ```